izactherobot80/object-fit-polyfill/README.md

 # object-fit-polyfill

 This polyfill detects IE and converts img tags with object-fit style to background-image with same position and size as object-fit and object-position.
+Example includes text overlay.

 **Markup**
 ```